ANZFSS WA Presentation

 Networking & refreshments available from 5:30 pm.
-AGM to begin at 6:00 pm with presentation to follow.
+Presentation to begin at 6:00 pm.

 Venue: Exhibition Space of Building 500, Curtin University, Bentley.

 The WA Branch of the Australian & New Zealand Forensic Science Society invites you to join us for our next branch meeting, to be held on Wednesday 21 February 2018, commencing at 5:30pm, and featuring a presentation by Di Bolger from Search Dogs Australia.
 Venue permitting, Di will be joined by Bev Gould with her dog Drift and Glenn Gale with Hugo.
 This promises to be an interesting and entertaining presentation and is not to be missed.
 Information regarding the evening is included below:

 About our presenters, in their own words: